SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/sinks/params.rst

      f_acc: 0.8                                  # (Optional) Fraction of the cut_off_radius that determines if a gas particle should be swallowed wihtout additional check.
 (Default: 0.8)
      maximal_temperature:        3e3             # Maximal gas temperature for forming a star (in K)
      density_threshold:          1.67e-21        # Minimal gas density for forming a star (in g/cm3 (1.67e-24 =1acc))
-     size_of_calibration_sample: 100000          # Size of the calibration sample used to determine the probabilities to form stellar particles with mass stellar_particle_mass
      stellar_particle_mass:      20              # Mass of the stellar particle representing the low mass stars (continuous IMF sampling) (in solar mass)
      minimal_discrete_mass:      8               # Minimal mass of stars represented by discrete particles (in solar mass)
      stellar_particle_mass_first_stars: 20       # Mass of the stellar particle representing the low mass stars (continuous IMF sampling) (in solar mass).
 First stars